 Customer Service Center:

-Do NOT use to report sewer backup emergencies, report immediately to
+Do NOT use to report sewer backup emergencies, report immediately by calling (813) 247-3451 - this line is staffed 24 hours a day, everyday.

 Programs and Services

-- Don't put anything in your toilet except human wastes and tissue paper
+- Never put anything in your toilet except human wastes and tissue paper.

-- Scrap excess foods directly into your trashcan before putting your dishes in the dishwasher
+- Do scrap excess foods directly into your trashcan before putting your dishes in the dishwasher.

-If you are experiencing a sewer back up or overflow call us immediately at 813-259-1693.
-This is a 24/7 number and someone is always at the other end of the line who can send a crew out to inspect your lines and find the problem.
+If you are experiencing a sewer back up or overflow call us immediately at 813-247-3451.
+This is a 24/7 number.
+The department will send out a triage crew to inspect your lines and locate the problem.
 If it's in our pipes we'll take care of it at no charge to you.
-If it's in your pipes, we'll give you all the information you need before you call a plumber.
+If it's in your pipes, we'll give you all the information you need before calling a plumber.